Secure CheckoutPersonal information is secured with SSL technology.

 Natassa Pippa is Pharmacist in the Laboratory of Pharmaceutical Nanotechnology, Faculty of Pharmacy, National and Kapodistrian University of Athens, Greece.
 Her research focuses in the area of pharmaceutical nanotechnology, specifically in the areas of hydrogels, nanoemulsions and liposomes.

-Pharmacist, Laboratory of Pharmaceutical Nanotechnology, Faculty of Pharmacy, National and Kapodistrian University of Athens, Greece
+Pharmacist, Laboratory of Pharmaceutical Nanotechnology, Faculty of Pharmacy, National and Kapodistrian University of Athens, Athens, Greece